 })

 The “resolveRoute:” function is executed before the route can be resolved.
-If the user is not authenticated then they can be re-routed to a login page.
-If the user is not authorized then they can be routed to a page that says they are not authorized.
+If users are not authenticated then they can be re-routed to a login page.
+If users are not authorized then they can be routed to a page that says they are not authorized.
 The resolveRoute function is injected with the “mashupRouterAuth” which gives access to the “resolveRoute” function.
-The “mashup” in “mashupRouteAuth” is referring to the name of the app plush “RouterAuth”.
-You application, if named “accounting”, could be “accountingRouteAuth”.
+The “mashup” in “mashupRouteAuth” refers to the name of the app plush “RouterAuth.”
+Your application, if named “accounting,” could be “accountingRouteAuth.”

-You can deviate and improve upon this basic design.
+You can deviate from, and improve upon, this basic design.

 Sessions